conductor-oss/conductor/README.md

 Conductor is a platform originally created at Netflix to orchestrate microservices and events.
-This Conductor repository is maintained by the team at [Orkes](https://orkes.io/content) and a group of volunteers from the community.

-For more information, see [Main Documentation Site](https://orkes.io/content)

 ## Conductor OSS
 This is the new home for the Conductor open source going forward (previously hosted at Netflix/Conductor).